S3THs00/Group-Project-8420/proposal.md

 The proposal also builds on OpenEMR's existing security architecture rather than attempting to replace its authentication and authorization systems.
 This provides a more focused contribution that can be evaluated within the scope of the project.

+# Team Reflection

+## Seth Stutzman

+### What did you learn from this assignment?

+I learned that GitHub is much more similar to Jira than I had previously realized.
+I also learned how accessible contributing to large-scale open-source projects can be.
+With enough knowledge, effort, and time, almost anyone has the opportunity to make meaningful contributions to real-world software projects.

+### What did you find most useful?

+What I found most useful was learning how GitHub can be used as a project management tool, similar to Jira.
+Being able to create issues, define specific tasks, and assign them to individual team members really helps streamline group projects and makes it easier to keep track of everyone's responsibilities.
+Before this assignment, I realized that I had only been using a small portion of what GitHub has to offer.

+---

+## Jacob Wlinke

+### What did you learn from this assignment?

+I am gradually easing into group work and getting to know the team better.
+Because I don't use GitHub frequently outside of school, this assignment was a great opportunity to brush up on my version control skills and help build the "bones" of our repository.
+Beyond the tooling, I learned a tremendous amount about OpenEMR as a platform and the unique dynamics of its open-source ecosystem, particularly how a community-driven medical software project maintains compliance, releases, and documentation.

+### What did you find most useful?

+Setting up our infrastructure in GitHub and digging deep into OpenEMR's architecture will be immensely useful moving forward.
+Having our repository structured and understanding how OpenEMR operates gives us a clear head start.
+These preparatory steps ensure we won't be scrambling with tooling or domain knowledge when we transition into designing and implementing our actual feature addition.

+---

+## Erik Osmera

+### What did you learn from this assignment?

+I am still learning how to interact with the GitHub change management process.
+I am not a developer and only use GitHub for license reviews of code my dev team intends to onboard.
+I am also learning more about open-source contribution.
+I didn't realize how strict and professional some projects are.
+OpenEMR, for example, has tiers of developer roles with different privileges based on merit.

+### What did you find most useful?

+Interfacing with GitHub as it is intended to be used has been extremely useful knowledge for me.
+I am gaining a much better understanding of the process my development teams utilize.

+---

+## Trey Moore

+### What did you learn from this assignment?

+I learned about the structure and environment of OpenEMR and how to construct a proper systems engineering view of something that was somewhat familiar to me.
+That helped me better understand how to put together the engineering view.
+I also enjoyed getting into the major cybersecurity considerations for OpenEMR and looking at what actual healthcare providers were requesting to help shape our motivation.

+### What did you find most useful?

+The thing I found most useful was learning about all the systems that OpenEMR has and where to pinpoint specific areas.
+This helped me understand how to narrow the project into something we can accomplish within the project's timeframe while still making a useful and thoughtful contribution.

+---

+## Mai

+### Reflection

+My part was to find threats and security features regarding the open-source software.
+Our software is deployed in healthcare environments; through that, I came to understand that compliance requirements, such as HIPAA, have certain technical requirements that these systems must maintain in order to stay compliant and avoid violations.

 ## References